-A ruling by the Financial Ombudsman Service found that when the client – known only as Mr N – sought advice from Positive Solutions in April 2013, he had agreed to pay a single amount of £465 for an adviser to carry out research, understand his needs and act between him and a provider.
+A ruling by the Financial Ombudsman Service said when the client - known only as Mr N - sought advice from Positive Solutions in April 2013 he agreed to pay a single amount of £465 for an adviser to carry out research, understand his needs and act between him and a provider.

-At this point, Mr N complained that he was paying for a service he was not receiving and repeatedly pursued the adviser for annual review appointments, and argued promises of keeping in touch never materialised.
+At this point Mr N complained he was paying for a service he was not receiving and he repeatedly pursued the adviser for annual review appointments and argued promises of keeping in touch never materialised.

-Mr Mansell ruled that Positive Solutions should repay the overpaid commission plus 8 per cent interest and £150 for the trouble and upset caused – although the company had already agreed to do this when Mr N first raised his complaint with the ombudsman.
+Mr Mansell ruled that Positive Solutions should repay the overpaid commission plus 8 per cent interest and £150 for the trouble and upset caused - though the company had already agreed to do this when Mr N fisrt raised his complaint with the ombudsman.

 He also found that Positive Solutions put Mr N in touch with a new adviser “promptly” when he was unable to contact his first one because that adviser had left the company.

-A spokesperson for Positive Solutions said: “We take our responsibilities to customers extremely seriously and aim to achieve the best possible outcome for all of our customers.
+A spokesman for Positive Solutions said: “We take our responsibilities to customers extremely seriously and aim to achieve the best possible outcome for all our customers.

-“In this instance, an adviser charge agreed with the customer was scheduled to be paid through the product over a 12-month period.
+“In this instance, an adviser charge agreed with the customer was scheduled to be paid through the product over a twelve month period.

 “An error on behalf of the product provider meant these payments continued beyond the 12 month period.
 The customer has been compensated in full and a £150 payment made in recognition of the inconvenience caused.”